o3de/o3de.org/content/docs/tools-ui/component-library/uidev-card-component.md

 1.  **Card icon**

     (Optional) Cards can have their own unique icon related to their purpose.
 For the full list of icons, see [O3DE component icons](/docs/tools-ui/icon-assets/uidev-component-icons/).

-**Note**
+    {{< note >}}
 Two icons are required for new components:

-A 16 x 16 SVG with a background box for the perspective window.
++ A 16 x 16 SVG with a background box for the perspective window.
-An SVG for everywhere else in the editor, without a background box.
++ An SVG for everywhere else in the editor, without a background box.
+{{< /note >}}

 1.  **Card name**